 3. DIY padsicles

 A lot of mom’s love using Tuck’s pad or witch hazel DIY padsicles (add witch hazel on the postpartum maxi pads and freeze them overnight).
 I honestly did not invest in any of them and preferred an ice pack & occasionally a hot pack while I sit down & it worked fine for me both times.

 4. Comfortable PJs and gowns

 In the initial few days (or months I would say), wearing a comfortable PJ or gown helps to get up easily or stay comfortably.
-You can include some nursing tops & cardigans in your postpartum list of items instead.
+You can include some nursing tops & cardigans in your postpartum bag checklist instead.
 I literally lived my entire postpartum in my nursing tops & PJs.

 5. Prenatal Vitamins & Painkillers

-This is a postpartum item on the list that you cannot forget.
+This is the most ignored item in the postpartum bag checklist that you cannot forget.
 Being a mom of two, I remember forgetting my prenatal vitamins(as prescribed by your doctor) while caring for my little one’s needs.
 Mama, always remember to take them.
 Keep them in a diaper caddy or breastfeeding caddy or keep a reminder, but always take your prenatal vitamins.
 That helps in staying healthy while you breastfeed & care for your baby.

 6. Heating pad

 There will be cramps during the initial week after giving birth (Vaginally or C-section).
 Heating pads help relieve some soreness.
 I extensively used heating pads and cold packs during my recovery.

-You will need a stepping stool if you birthed via C-section.
+You will need a stepping stool if you are planning to give birth via C-section.
 To help you climb up and down from bed easily.

 Doctors suggest stool softeners post C-section birth as opioids can cause constipation.
 You will need Colace capsules in your postpartum kit if you gave birth via C-section.
 Even for a vaginal birth having a stool softener handy can help during the initial days as it is better to avoid any kind of push down there.

-What a new mom needs after giving birth to help with breastfeeding?
+What are the essentials for new mom to help with breastfeeding?

 1. Nursing bras & Tank tops